Olagold-hackxx/ClimateWavers2/README.md

 ## Deployment

 The application is deployed on OpenShift, a robust container orchestration platform, ensuring scalability and reliability.
+The application was exported 3 days before deadline to ensure it runs throught judging period.

 **Deployment Configurations:**
 - Configuration files are available in the `k8s/` directory of the microservices branches and repositories.
 - During development, deployment was done in three different ways.
         - Using the scripts provided in the `automate_deployment` directory of all microservice
         - Importing git repository on openshift cluster (recommended)
         - Tekton pipeline
 - More details on deployment in each microservice repository or branch

 ## Getting Started

-1. Either clone all the microservices repository in the microservice account, which is recommended: `git clone https://github.com/climatewavers` or clone the development repository : `git clone https://github.com/olagold-hackxx/climatewavers2.git`
+1. Either clone all the microservices repository in the microservice account, which is recommended: `git clone https://github.com/climatewavers/{microservice name}` or clone the development repository : `git clone https://github.com/olagold-hackxx/climatewavers2.git`
 2. Follow the README in each microservice repository or branch in development repository for specific setup instructions.